A penalized criterion for selecting the number of clusters for K-medians: Simulations

-We now focus on the impact of contaminated data on K-means and K-medians clustering and on the choice of the number of clusters.
-In this aim, we generate data with a Gaussian mixture model with 10 classes in dimension 5 (whose centers are generated randomly on the sphere of radius $10$) and each class contains 500 data points.
-The data are contaminated with the law $Z = (Z_1,...,Z_5)$ where $Z_i$ are i.i.d, with 3 possible scenarios:
+In this aim, we generate data using a Gaussian mixture model with 10 classes in 100 and 200 dimensions, where the centers of the classes are randomly generated on a sphere with radius $10$, and each class contains 100 data points.
+The data is contaminated with the law $Z = (Z_1,...,Z_d)$, where $d$ is the dimension (100 or 200 for each scenario), $Z_i$ are i.i.d, with two possible scenarios: